4 Disney Splurges That Are Totally Worth It… And One That’s Not!

 My favorite on-property hotels are the Disney Swan and Disney Dolphin because they’re both within walking distance to Hollywood Studios and Epcot, and they’re technically owned by Marriott so I can earn Marriott loyalty points while still getting the on-property Disney benefits.

 My other favorite on-property hotel is definitely The Polynesian.
 Being in the Deluxe resort category, it’s definitely a splurge, but it’s an unforgettable experience!
+The Polynesian also has one of the best breakfasts at Disney World and you don’t need to be guest to enjoy the restaurant.

 2. Character Dining